rossbulat/rossbulat/README.md

 ## Current Projects

-* **Polkadot Cloud** - Building tools, dashboards, and applications for the Polkadot ecosystem.
+* **Polkadot** - Building tools, dashboards, and applications for the Polkadot ecosystem.
-* **Polkadot Staking Dashboard** - Developing a fully featured staking and nomination pools dashboard powered by Dedot, Staking API, and W3ux.

 ## Get in Touch